kleenkanteen/kleenkanteen/README.md

   </p>
   <h2 style="font-weight: bold">3 things I did:</h2>
   <ul align="left">
     <li><a href="dtogether.ca">dtogether.ca</a>, <a href="https://github.com/kleenkanteen/dtogether.ca-backend">code</a>: A marketplace for diabetics to sell excess supplies.
+Frontend deployed on Vercel, backend on Railway.
 Built using a open source marketplace platform called Medusa.
 Inspired after becoming type 1 diabetic myself and seeing other sell supplies using a Facebook group instead of a proper website.</li>
     <li><a href="https://learn-react-e4942.web.app/">Twitter clone</a>, <a href="https://github.com/kleenkanteen/twitter-clone">code</a>: A crude twitter clone.
 Used this to learn React and Firebase.</li>
     <li><a href="toronto-intersection-risk.netlify.app">Toronto intersection risk map</a>, <a href="toronto-intersection-risk.netlify.app">code</a>: Made in a hackathon in a team of 3.
 This takes historical accident data of Toronto intersections and plots each by danger level.
 What I did:
       <ul>